-The International Baccalaureate Middle Years Programme (MYP) is designed for students aged 11 to 16 (Grades 6-10).
-It provides a framework of curriculum and academic challenge that encourages students to embrace and understand the connections between traditional subjects and the real world, and become critical and reflective thinkers.
+The MYP provides a framework of curriculum and academic challenge that encourages students to embrace and understand the connections between their studies and the real world, and become critical and reflective thinkers.

 Middle Years Programme Coordinator

-Assessment in the MYP is best described as internal, as opposed to external, because the assessment tasks, strategies and tools are designed, developed and applied by teachers working with students in their schools.
-The IB believes that teachers are best placed to assess the work of their MYP students; the assessment model supports the professional judgment of the teacher in deciding the levels of achievements of individual students.
+Assessment tasks, strategies and tools are designed, developed and applied by teachers working with MYP students in their individual schools.
+The IB believes that teachers are best placed to assess students’ work and the assessment model supports the professional judgment of the teacher in deciding the levels of achievements of individual students.

 The MYP offers a criterion-related model of assessment, so students around the world are measured against pre-specified criteria for each subject group.
 Teachers modify these criteria to be age-appropriate in the earlier years of the programme.

 MYP units of work can be subject-based or interdisciplinary in nature.
 Developing interdisciplinary units of work can draw together elements of different subject areas to support a deeper exploration of subject content.
-These units will be planned by teams of teachers working in collaboration, guided by a common planning document.
+These units are planned by teams of teachers working in collaboration, guided by a common planning document.

-The MYP programme consists of eight subject groups (see diagram) integrated through global contexts that provide a framework for learning within and across the subjects.
+The MYP programme consists of eight subject groups integrated through global contexts that provide a framework for learning within and across the subjects.

 The programme model of the MYP places the learner at its centre.
 This underscores the IB’s belief in educating the whole person, and placing importance on student inquiry.
 MYP students are making the transition from early puberty to mid-adolescence, which is a crucial period of personal, social and intellectual development, of uncertainty and questioning.
 The MYP is designed to guide students in their search for a sense of place in their natural and social environments.